-A high-quality zoysia seed allows you to grow a healthy green carpet in your lawn.
-With an increased germination rate, you won't be required to reseed the lawn or have any leftover patch in the yard.
+A high-quality zoysia seed allows you to grow a healthy green carpet on your lawn.
+With an increased germination rate, you won’t be required to reseed the lawn or have any leftover patches in the yard.

 Step 2: Measure the area.

 You need to know the yard size where you want to grow Zoysia.
 Measuring the area allows you to determine the seed and fertilizer required to get the job done correctly.
 You don’t want to buy too much or too low of seeds and fertilizers as that won’t be ideal.

 Although Zoysia grass can grow in most soil conditions, it works best in slightly acidic soil with a pH of 6 to 6.5